Alexturner2000/Network-Engineering-Vault/03 - Work in progress/Joule's law.md

 - P is the Power (energy pre time) converted from electrical energy to thermal energy
 - I is the current travelling through the resistor or other element
-- VA - VB is the voltage drop accress the element
+- VA - VB is the voltage drop access the element
 $$

 $$